Help Center/ Web Application Firewall/ User Guide/ Connecting a Website to WAF/ Connecting a Website to WAF (Dedicated Mode)

 NOTICE:

 • Only .pem certificates can be used in WAF.
-If the certificate is not in .pem format, convert it into .pem by referring to Importing a New Certificate before uploading the certificate.
+If the certificate is not in PEM format, convert it into pem format first.
+For details, see How Do I Convert a Certificate into PEM Format?

 • Currently, certificates purchased in Huawei Cloud SCM can be pushed only to the default enterprise project.
 For other enterprise projects, SSL certificates pushed by SCM cannot be used.